Tel: 613 - 316-4801

-Liquid Honey is packed with anti-oxidants and beneficial enzymes.
+Unpasteurized Honey is packed with anti-oxidants and beneficial enzymes.

 Its reported benefits date back to Biblical times.
 In 1923, during the 'Carter excavations in Egypt' viable Honey was found in the tomb of King Tutankhamun.
-The Honey found in the tomb was still soft and edible, after 3500 years!
+The Honey found in the tomb was still soft and viable, after 3500 years!

 As our western seasons progress, the color, aroma, flavor, and water content of local honey changes.
 Honey in June may not taste the same or look the same as honey collected in October, because the bees feed on different flowers at different times of the year.

-To prevent this from happening, DO NOT REFRIGERATE LIQUID HONEY.
+To prevent this from happening, DO NOT REFRIGERATE HONEY.
 THIS WILL ENCOURAGE CRYSTALLISATION.
 Keep honey in a dark corner of your kitchen cupboard and it will last for years.